-7. NDP FoS Governance
+5. NDP FoS Governance

 Governance of the NDP FoS is required to ensure consistency in future DNO reports.
 This is particularly important during a period of evolution of how networks are operated including customer participation.
+Stakeholder feedback on the 2022 NDPs emphasised that consistency was welcome.

-The NDP FoS should be enhanced and modified going forward to reflect stakeholder feedback and adjusted to meet their new requirements.
+Experience from 2022 shows that the NDP FoS can be enhanced and modified going forward to reflect stakeholder feedback and could in future be adjusted to meet new requirements.
 Other enhancements could come through the incorporation of new DNO data, such as data for lower voltage networks, and new capabilities, such as the use of CIM for sharing future network configurations in model format.